Senior Dog Gas: Why Your Older Dog Is Gassy All of a Sudden

 Common Mistakes That Make Gas Worse

 Don't assume this is just normal aging and leave it alone.
-Chronic gas and bloating affect comfort and, over time, can indicate ongoing digestive inefficiency that's worth addressing.
+Chronic gas and bloating affect your dog's comfort.
+Over time, it can also point to nutrient absorption problems — worth mentioning to your vet.

-Don't load up on random probiotics.
-Probiotic quality varies enormously, and adding the wrong strains to an already-shifted microbiome can make fermentation worse, not better.
-If you want to try a probiotic, choose one with documented strains for dogs (Lactobacillus acidophilus, Bifidobacterium animalis) and introduce it slowly.
+Don't buy a random probiotic.
+Some strains can actually increase fermentation.
+If you want to try a probiotic, choose one with strains tested in dogs and introduce it slowly.

 Don't cycle through multiple food switches rapidly.
-Each switch adds a new variable and disrupts whatever gut equilibrium exists.
-If you're going to change food, do it gradually — 10–14 days minimum — and stick with it long enough to actually evaluate the effect.
+Each switch adds a new variable and throws off your dog's gut balance.
+If you're going to change food, do it gradually — 10–14 days minimum — and stick with it long enough to evaluate the effect.

 The Digestive Health Guide for Senior Dogs covers the full framework.